Calendar Reset Leveraged ETFs

 Background

-The first leveraged ETF was introduced in 2006.
-Since then, there have been over 200 leveraged and inverse ETFs in the market with over $100 billion in assets under management.
-Up until the launch of Tradr’s Calendar Reset Leveraged ETFs in 2024, all of these ETFs have had a Daily Reset.
+The first leveraged ETF (LETF) was introduced in 2006.
+Since then, there have been over 200 LETFs launched representing over $100 billion in assets under management.
+Until Tradr launched the first monthly and quarterly LETFs in 2024, all of these ETFs had a daily performance reset.

 Opportunities of “Dailies”